codio-gcse-2014/c-1-introduction/.guides/sections.md

 Right now, you should see two tabs open up on the left hand side.

-1. The tab `main.js` in the uppoer panel contains our code.
+1. The tab `main.js` in the upper panel contains our code.
-1. The tab `index.html` that is the *Preview* window, which shows our program running.
-You can refresh the Preview if you change code by hitting the refresh button at the top left of that window.
+1. The tab `index.html` is the *Preview* window, which shows our program running.
+You can refresh the Preview if you change code by hitting the 'Reload preview' at the top left of that window.
+It's the button with two circular arrows.

-In the `index.html` preview window on the left, you should see a picture of a small bird sitting on a branch but the big bird is above the branch.
+In the `index.html` preview window on the left, you should see a picture of a small bird sitting on a branch and a bigger bird above the branch.

 >Move to the next page by clicking the **Next** button at the bottom right of this page and we'll start hacking around our first piece of code.